coodoo-io/coodoo-jpa-essentials/README.md

 All revision entities are using the `AbstractEntity` super class, so they all come with the `id` field.

+You can basically distinguish the revision option in create/update timestamps, paired with the responsible user and "marked as deleted" flags.

+To provide the user ID (currently only type `Long` by the same reasons like the identifier) you have to implement the interface `RevisionUser` where ever you get your current users ID from.

 | Entity                                    | Creation Date | Creation User | Update Date | Update User | Delete Date | Delete User |
 |-------------------------------------------|:-------------:|:-------------:|:-----------:|:-----------:|:-----------:|:-----------:|
 | `AbstractRevisionDatesEntity`             |       X       |               |      X      |             |             |             |